Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Computational Results

 \subsection{Experimental setup}

-Training DLTS on a particular problem requires a large number of instances.
-In total, we generate more than 900 thousand instance of various sizes using the generator from~\cite{TiMa15} to train several DLTS instantiations.
-To ensure the applicability of DLTS to different types of CPMP problems, we create three different classes of instances: G1, G2 and G3.
+Training DLTS requires a large number of instances.
+In total, we generate more than 900,000 instances of various sizes using the generator from~\cite{TiMa15} to train several DLTS instantiations.
+To ensure the applicability of DLTS to different types of CPMP instances, we create three different classes of instances: G1, G2 and G3.
 In G1, the group of every container is unique, as in the instances from~\cite{caserta:voss:09Coll}.
 In G2, every group is assigned to two containers.
-Logically, in G3, each group is assigned to three containers.
+In G3, each group is assigned to three containers.
 We then make instances in each class in three different sizes defined as $S$x$T$ (stacks x tiers): 5x7, 7x7 and 10x7.
 We leave the two top tiers free so there is room to move containers around during pre-marshalling.
 We chose these sizes based on the sizes of real-world pre-marshalling problems in container terminals, which generally are no more than 10 stacks wide due to the maximum width of the cranes that move the containers, and are around 7 containers high due to safety restrictions.

 We focus the training of DLTS on two versions of the above instance classes: G1 and G123, which is a combination of G1, G2 and G3.
-For each size (5x7, 7x7 and 10x7) we generate 150,000 instances of G1 and 150,000 instances of G123, consisting of 50,000 instances each of G1, G2, and G3.
-Of these instances, 120,000 are used for training the networks and 30,000 for validation.
+For each size (5x7, 7x7 and 10x7) we generate a training dataset of 120,000 instances of G1 and a training dataset of 120,000 instances of G123, consisting of 40,000 instances each of G1, G2, and G3.
+We train different branching and bounding networks on each of these six datasets.
 With G1, we test how well DLTS can adapt to a single type of instance.
 In testing G123, we determine whether or not DLTS can learn how to solve problems with a mixture of different instance types.